 The birth of the first child from egg donation is reported in Australia in 1983 at the Monash IVF clinic.
-In the United States of America the first report of child born from egg donation was in 1984 at Harbor UCLA Medical Center and the University of California at Los Angeles School of Medicine.
-Since then and until today only in the U.S it is estimated that around 50.000 children have been born using this technique.
+In the United States of America, the first report of a child born from egg donation was in 1984 at Harbor UCLA Medical Center and the University of California at Los Angeles School of Medicine.
+Since then and until today only in the U.S, it is estimated that around 50.000 children have been born using this technique.

 The egg donor is a woman that:

 → Undergoes her own IVF treatment and produces supernumerary oocytes after ovarian stimulation or

 → Will undergo an ovarian stimulation cycle, motivated by altruism alone, in order to donate all oocytes produced.